sous-chefs/djbdns/README.md

 default
 -------

 The default recipe installs djbdns software from package where available, otherwise installs from source.
 It also sets up the users that will run the djbdns services using the UID's specified by the attributes above.
 The service type to use is selected based on platform.
-The recipe tries to

 The default recipe attempts to install djbdns on as many platforms as possible.
-It tries to detrmine the platform's installation method:
+It tries to determine the platform's installation method:

 * Older versions of Debian and Ubuntu attempt installation from source.
 Ubuntu 8.10+ will use packages, as will Debian 5.0 (lenny) +.
 * ArchLinux will install from AUR.